ConnectedSystems/Streamfall.jl/docs/src/examples/simple_showcase.md

 # A simple example

-In this example we showcase a two-node network: A gauge providing inflows into a dam.
+In this example we showcase a two-node network: a gauge providing inflows into a dam.

 The dam in question is Lake Eppalock, in the Lower Campaspe catchment located in North-Central Victoria, Australia.